nsbno/terraform-aws-ecr/README.md

 - Creates a repository on ECR
 - Creates a policy to allow other accounts push and pull access
-- Creates a lifecycle policy that expires oldest images when a specified limit (default 100) is reached
+- Creates a lifecycle policy that expires images as follows:
+  1. Retain only X untagged images (configurable, default is 1).
+This rule in itself should stop most issues.
+  2. For each Element in the new variable `protected_image_tag_prefixes` (defaults to an empty list), retain only Y (configurable, default is 1) images whose tag starts with each of the elements of `protected_image_tag_prefixes`
+  3. Retain only Z images in total (configurable, default is 100).
 - Enable/Disable vulnerability scan on image push (default enabled)